Khan/style-guides/style/react.md

 * `$_` - the i18n wrapper to allow for translating text in React.
 * `TimeAgo` - “five minutes ago”, etc - this replaces $.timeago

-Reusable components *written internally* are in the (poorly named) `react.js` package.
-This include components such as these:
+Reusable components that have not (yet) been opensourced are in the (poorly named) `react.js` package.
+This include components such as
+these:

 * `KUIButton` - render a Khan Academy styled button.
 * `Modal` - create a modal dialog.